-This is always hotly debated.
-The answer depends on what you are drilling for and what you intend to hang on the wall.
-Mortar is softer than brick, so it’s easier to drill through.
+Whether you should drill into brick or mortar is a hotly debated topic.
+The answer generally depends on why you are drilling the hole and what you intend to hang or mount on the wall.
+Mortar is softer than brick, so it’s easier to drill.
 It is ideal for hanging lighter items like picture frames and paintings.

-However, we wouldn’t recommend hanging shelving by drilling into mortar alone.
-Old mortar is particularly crumbly and quickly turns to dust.
-New mortar would still struggle to take the weight of heavier objects.
+However, we don’t recommend mounting shelves or cabinets by drilling into mortar alone.
+Old mortar is prone to cracking and crumbling, so it might not have enough strength to hold heavier items.
+Even new mortar will probably struggle to take the weight of heavier objects.

-One advantage of drilling through mortar, though, is that you don’t need a hammer drill.
-A rotary drill will do just fine.
+The main advantage of drilling into mortar is that you won’t need a hammer drill.
+A standard rotary drill will have plenty of power to penetrate mortar.

-This hammer action, or percussive motion, is what makes the hammer drill a powerful hand tool.
-But it doesn’t end there.
-Once you have the hammer drill, you will then need the right drill bit.
+This percussive drill bit movement is what makes the hammer drill such an effective hand tool.
+Once you have a drill that is suitable for the task, you will also need to find the right drill bit.

 What You Need

-- High-Speed Steel masonry drill bits (one small and one the desired size for the hole).
+- High-Speed Steel masonry drill bits (one small and one the desired hole size)